Pastor’s wife plotted his murder amid love triangle, authorities say

 Evans stuck to her story after police responded to the single-story Ada, Okla., home and pronounced David Evans dead.
 Someone had shot her husband, a well-liked pastor at Harmony Free Will Baptist Church, as they slept.
 She didn’t know who.

-But days later, as the community reeled from the shock of a church leader murdered in his own home, that account fell apart and stranger one took its place.
+But days later, as the community reeled from the shock of a church leader murdered in his own home, that account fell apart and a stranger one took its place.
 Investigators say Evans orchestrated her husband’s death, asking another man, Kahlil Deamie Square, to kill him.
 Behind the shooting was an affair between the two, which Evans claimed once included the pastor.

 Evans, 47, and Square, 26, were arrested late last week on first-degree murder charges.
 While confessing to the plot, an arrest affidavit said, she told investigators her husband was controlling and verbally abusive and called her ugly and fat.
 She told her daughter she had “begged” her lover to kill him.

 “Kristie told Kahlil it would be nice to have more freedom,” the affidavit said.
 “Kristie told Kahlil stories about how David mistreated her.
-Kahlil simply responded, ‘Damn.’”
+Kahlil simply responded, ‘Damn.’ ”

 Before the shooting, she had often posted fawning messages about her husband online, News 9 reported.
 She described him as her best friend in a March 18 Facebook post, writing, “Every day with you is special!”